-For the endpoints of diarrhoea (AEs), dysgeusia (AEs), eye disorders (AEs) and endocrine disorders (AEs), there was a statistically significant difference to the disadvantage of pembrolizumab + enfortumab vedotin compared to carboplatin + gemcitabine.
+For the endpoints of diarrhoea (AEs), dysgeusia (AEs), eye disorders (AEs), endocrine disorders (AEs) and acute kidney injury (severe AEs), there was a statistically significant difference in each case to the disadvantage of enfortumab vedotin + pembrolizumab compared to carboplatin + gemcitabine.

-In summary, the side effects of pembrolizumab in combination with enfortumab vedotin showed an advantage for severe AEs, a disadvantage for therapy discontinuation due to AEs as well as advantages and disadvantages for some specific AEs.
+In summary, the side effects of enfortumab vedotin + pembrolizumab showed an advantage for severe AEs as well as advantages and disadvantages for some specific AEs in detail.